d-krupke/cpsat-primer/README.md

 - **AddCircuit** can solve the Euclidean TSP up to a size of around 110 vertices in 10 seconds to optimality.
-- **MTZ (Miller-Tucker-Zemlin)** can solve the eculidean TSP up to a size of around 50 vertices in 10 seconds to optimality.
+- **MTZ (Miller-Tucker-Zemlin)** can solve the euclidean TSP up to a size of around 50 vertices in 10 seconds to optimality.
-- **Dantzig-Fulkerson-Johnson via iterative solving** can solve the eculidean TSP up to a size of around 50 vertices in 10 seconds to optimality.
+- **Dantzig-Fulkerson-Johnson via iterative solving** can solve the euclidean TSP up to a size of around 50 vertices in 10 seconds to optimality.
-- **Dantzig-Fulkerson-Johnson via lazy constraints in Gurobi** can solve the eculidean TSP up to a size of around 225 vertices in 10 seconds to optimality.
+- **Dantzig-Fulkerson-Johnson via lazy constraints in Gurobi** can solve the euclidean TSP up to a size of around 225 vertices in 10 seconds to optimality.

 This tells you to use a MIP-solver for problems dominated by the tour constraint, and if you have to use CP-SAT, you should definitely use the